Right to Buy handbook

 What discount am I entitled to?

 This depends on the type of property you live in and how long you have been a social housing tenant.
-The maximum discount available is £102,400.
+View current discount entitlements on the GOV.UK website.

 Exceptions: If you have previously brought a social housing property under the Right to Buy or Right to Acquire, the discount you are now entitled to will be reduced by the amount of discount you received before.